Badsworth/pfml_scripts/story_of_the_system/players-and-roles/template.md

 ## Input:

-1. “The Entity 𝑋a requires…” (what information does this entity require to do its part)
+1. What data does Entity 𝑋a require?

 2. What/Who generates this information?